Roque Gallart

-Gallart has also been performing as the fill-in co-host of Mega TV's La Comay after Hector Travieso resigned from the show.
-No official word yet on Gallart taking over the role permanently, but he has been on La Comay since 2019.
+Gallart replaced Héctor Travieso as co-host La Comay for the remainder of the show's run on Mega TV.
+In 2023, the word perreo was included in the dictionary of the Real Academia Española and Rocky The Kid was the first to use that Spanish slang term in 1999 on the radio program "El Despelote" to describe or to say when they have a romantic date. "voy a tener un perreo".

 Biography

 Roque José Gallart Ortiz is the son of Roque Gallart, Sr., himself a well-known radio announcer.
 Roque, Jr. would visit his dad's radio station and stay there until a school bus picked him up as a little kid.
 Roque, Jr. became interested in radio work during this era in his life.
 In 1995, at age 16, he was hired by the radio station where his father worked, 95X, in the Puerto Rican city of Bayamon.
 He studied communications at Universidad del Sagrado Corazon in Santurce.